hmslima/sambahsahehlper/README.md

 `kazoj`

-The command `prl` or `plural` plus the word will give you the plural form of the given word.

 For more informations, you can go to the "help" section of the program by using one of the commands below:

 `hehlp`